Hyperlite UltaMid 2 Review: Andes to Caucasus

-And after all these ordeals, the UltaMid 2 still looks brand new; there’s not even a single blemish to report.
-Which has played a convincing part in why, after much deliberation, I’ve finally accepted its stratospherically high price tag of $685 and now consider it to be the best shelter I’ve ever tried.
-As for camping history context, I’ve worked my way through the likes of dome tents (Big Agnes, Terra Nova, TNF), tunnel tents (Hilleberg and Vaude), single skin, enclosed models (Tarptent) and other cottage industry tarp manufacturers.
+And after all these ordeals, the UltaMid 2 still looks brand new; there’s narry a single blemish to report!
+Which has played a convincing part in why, after much deliberation, I’ve finally accepted its stratospherically high price tag of $685 (excluding pole and pegs) and now consider it to be the best shelter I’ve ever tried.
+As for my camping history context, I’ve worked my way through the likes of dome tents (Big Agnes, Terra Nova, TNF), tunnel tents (Hilleberg and Vaude), single skin, enclosed models (Tarptent) and other cottage industry tarp manufacturers.
 Like most things in life, they all have their pros and cons.
-But for me, the UltaMid’s the one!
+But for me, the UltaMid’s the one…

 The UltaMid 2 is a minimal, single skin tent – or shelter, depending on what you like to call such designs – that comfortably sleeps two.
 Pyramid in style, it’s non-freestanding, relying on a taught setup for best performance.
 As such, it’s easiest and most satisfying to pitch on relatively soft ground, though in a pinch the use of rocks, bikes and shrubs to anchor stakes and guy points will certainly suffice.
 When I say minimal, that’s exactly what I mean.
 There’s no floor.
 Or netting.
 Just a single pole to brace the center of the ‘mid and a humble set of tent stakes, neither of which are provided.
 Inherent to a pyramid shelter, it offers excellent protection from the elements – be they wind, rain or snow – from whichever direction they’re barreling towards you, unlike some flat tarps.

-In terms of construction, the Ultamid 2 is made from Cuben Fiber, or rather, DCF8 Dyneema® Composite Fabrics, as it’s now officially called.
-Incredibly light yet also hardwearing, this techy non-woven fabric – whose original name derives from the blend of its carbon and polymer filaments – was developed for the prestigious Americas Cup in the 90s and optimised for strong rip resistance and minimal weight.
-Dyneema is available in various grades; the UltaMid appears to use a midweight version that feels neither too skimpy nor too heavy.
-Given the fancy tech, it’s perhaps not surprising that Dyneema is also extremely expensive, with a material cost significantly higher than that of silnylon – the longstanding favourite it’s now usurped amongst the diehard ultralight fraternity.
+In terms of construction, the Ultamid 2 is made from Cuben Fiber, or DCF8 Dyneema® Composite Fabrics, as it’s now officially called.
+Incredibly light yet also hardwearing, this ultra high-tech, non-woven fabric – its original name derives from the blend of its carbon and polymer filaments – was developed for the prestigious Americas Cup in the 90s and optimised for strong rip resistance and minimal weight.
+Dyneema is available in various grades and the UltaMid uses a midweight version that feels neither too skimpy nor too heavy.
+Given the fancy tech, it’s of little surprise that Dyneema is also extremely expensive.
+Its material cost is as much as double that of silnylon, the longstanding favourite it’s now usurped amongst the diehard ultralight fraternity.

 Within, the UltaMid’s height can be easily adjusted depending on conditions – a higher pitch provides increased airflow and a larger internal space, while one positioned tight to the ground helps keeps drafts at bay.
 The telescopic pole – I use a carbon model borrowed from my old Black Diamond Mega Light, though those from Ruta Locura come highly recommended – allows a variety of different placements.
 Running it in the middle splits living quarters in two neat roomy halves, with ample room for stashing gear.
 Placing it strategically to one side allows for 2.5; we family camped regularly for 7 weeks without feeling too cramped.